-The Chairman cannot serve as Chairman for more than two consecutive years.
+The Chairman cannot serve as Chairman for more than four consecutive years.

 The Governing Body has the following duties:-

-(i) To meet regularly every month, or in special cases after six (6) of its members apply in writing to the chairman stating the reasons for their request; there shall be a quorum when at least seven (7) members are present.
+(i) To meet regularly, or in special cases after six (6) of its members apply in writing to the chairman stating the reasons for their request; there shall be a quorum when at least five (5) members are present.